viega/hatrack/README.md

 meaningful set operations, as they require consistency.

 Maintaining consistent views does have an performance penalty.
-Though, it's an O(1) penalty, and in practice our algorithms are still very fast.
+Though, it's an O(1) penalty, that comes mainly from worse cache performance and more (relatively expensive) dynamic memory management operations.
+In practice, these algorithms are still very fast, in the grand scheme of things..

 Note that, in our tables that do not provide consistent views, we can still provide *approximate* insertion ordering.

-1) Tables without consistent views (and thus would not be good for set operations): *swimcap2, newshat, hihat1, hihat64, witchhat*.
+1) Tables without consistent views (and thus would not be good for set operations): *swimcap, newshat, hihat, oldhat, witchhat*.

 2) Tables with consistent views: *ballcap, lohat0, lohat1, lohat2, woolhat*.

-3) Table with a compile-time option for consistent views: *swimcap*.
+3) Table with a compile-time option for consistent views: *duncecap*.

 ## Performance